mrezabayat/iamsorush/content/posts/mpi-send-types.md

 This is the **standard** mode.
 When it is called, (1) the message can be directly passed to the receive buffer, (2) the data is buffered (in temporary memory in the MPI implementation) or (3) the function waits for a receiving process to appear.
 See the picture below.
 Therefore, It can return quickly (1)(2) or block the process for a while.
 MPI decides which scenario is the best in terms of performance, memory, and so on.
-In either case, the data can be safely modified after the function returns.
+In any case, the data can be safely modified after the function returns.

 {{< rawhtml >}}
 <div style="text-align:center;">